 In a per curiam decision in Flower v.
-United States, 407 U.S. 197 (1972), rendered without oral arguments, the Supreme Court overturned the conviction of John Thomas Flower of the American Friends Service Committee for distributing leaflets at Fort Sam Houston after officials had barred him from the base.
+United States, 407 U.S. 197 (1972), rendered without oral arguments, the Supreme Court overturned the conviction of John Thomas Flower of the American Friends Service Committee on First Amendment grounds for distributing leaflets at Fort Sam Houston after officials had barred him from the base.
+Flower had been advertising a "Town Meeting on the Vietnam War."
+The American Friends Service Committee was known for their antiwar stance.

 The majority reversed the conviction on the grounds that the base commander had not restricted general access to the base, and that there was no sentry or guard post on the busy street that passed through it: “Under the circumstances the military has abandoned any claim that it has special interests in who walks, talks, or distributes leaflets on the avenue.
 The base commandant can no more order petitioner off this public street because he was distributing leaflets than could the city police order any leafleteer off any public street,” reasoned the Court, citing Lovell v.
 City of Griffin (1938) and Schneider v.
 State (1939).